Last updated on January 17th, 2020 at 10:18 am

 Hardware requirements to use Square are minimal.
 All you need is an iPad, iPhone, or Android Smartphone.
 A new iPad costs less than $400 if you find a good deal.

 Square can take payments offline too.
-Add-on software like loyalty programs, email marketing, and payroll is available to you because you will have access to the large library of Square features.
+Add-on software like loyalty programs, email marketing, and payroll is available.
+Those are available on the large library of Square apps.

 This Microsoft-based POS system was started in 2000.
 In 2015, it was acquired by Heartland Payment Systems.
 Features include sales reporting, menu building, and table management.